BerkeleyAutomation/FogROS2/README.md

 ### Quickstart
 If you are new to ROS and Ubuntu, and want to install FogROS 2 (and ROS 2) and its requisites from scratch, follow instructions [here](https://github.com/BerkeleyAutomation/FogROS2/blob/humble/QUICKSTART.md).
 ### Docker (Recommended)
-Alternatively, you can simplify reproduction using an OS virtualization environment with Docker:
+Alternatively, you can simplify reproduction using an OS virtualization environment with Docker.
+You can also watch our video tutorial [here](https://www.youtube.com/embed/oEnmZXojkcI?start=1&end=800).
 ```bash
 git clone -b humble https://github.com/BerkeleyAutomation/FogROS2
 cd FogROS2